Key Takeaways

 You need each owner to submit this form because the S corporation doesn’t actually file its own taxes.
 The form that business owners must file if they elect sole proprietorship treatment for their LLC is Schedule SE, Self-Employment Tax.
 For any LLC that has employees, Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return needs to be filed along with Form 941, Employer's Quarterly Federal Tax Return, or Form 944, Employer’s Annual Federal Tax Return.

-Need additional information related to LLC tax returns or other business tax matters?
-Don’t hesitate to post your legal need on UpCounsel’s marketplace.
+Need additional information related to llc tax return, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.